The Wiltshire Council Allocations Policy can also be downloaded in PDF format here.

 4.11.1 Following an investigation, if it is satisfied that there has been an intent to commit fraud to secure housing to which the applicant would not otherwise be entitled, Wiltshire Council may prosecute the housing applicant and/or, where a tenancy has been granted, co-operate with the provider in seeking possession and evicting the tenant.
 In cases of housing applications, the person concerned will be excluded from the register for a period of 12 months from the date that it was proved.
 Any such decision can be appealed (see Section 11).

 Refusal of a notification of nomination or offer of direct let

-4.12.2 Autobids are automatic bids placed on vacant properties that meet the needs of an applicant who is not able to place bids themselves and who has no friend, relative or personal representative to help them to place bids.
-Any applicant placing bids automatically by use of the autobid feature of the computer system would not be excluded for refusing suitable properties, unless s/he is in Band 1 in any housing need category or in Band 2 in the relief duty category where the council has accepted a relief duty under 189B (1).
+4.12.2 Autobids are automated bids placed on vacant properties that meet the needs of a housing applicant who is not able to place bids themselves and who has no friend, relative or personal representative to help them to place bids.
+Any applicant placing bids automatically by use of the autobid feature of the computer system would not be excluded for refusing suitable properties, except where the applicant is in Band 1 in any housing need category or in Band 2 in the relief duty category where the council has accepted a relief duty under 189B (1).

 4b Agreed connection to the Wiltshire Council area